nob_luma_chroma_forward (Compatible with IFFS 2027.0.0 and up)

 [Identity] [Colourmatrix] with chroma subsampling [Type] other than [4:4:4].

-This feature does NOT protect from mis-matching the indicated input format with the actual input, and no such information is inferred from colourspace tags.
-Neither does it detect errors in prior colour-management or tagging.
+This feature does NOT protect from mis-matching indicated input & actual input formats, and no such information is inferred from colourspace tags.
+Neither does it detect errors in prior colour management or tagging.

-For [Colourmatrix] equal to [Identity], the output maps RGB/XYZ planes to RGB/XYZ output; otherwise R stores Cr/Cp/P, G stores Y/I and B stores Cb/Ct/T (depending on the luma/chroma format).
+For [Colourmatrix] equal to [Identity], the shader maps RGB/XYZ planes to RGB/XYZ output; otherwise R stores Cr/Cp/T, G stores Y/I and B stores Cb/Ct/P (depending on the luma/chroma format).

-This might be uncommon a layout for planes, yet it translates better to perceptual contexts where the respective channels are most strongly correlated with R, G ∧ B.
+This might be uncommon a layout of planes, yet it translates better to a perceptual context, where the respective channels are most strongly correlated with R, G & B (except for IPT-C2, where by design, T correlates positively with skin tones & P is chosen orthogonally).

 For maximum flexibility (within the context of this shader), using a [Linear XYZ] source is preferable.